ibm-cloud-docs/cloud-object-storage/basics/order-storage.md

 	<img alt="Provision storage Object Storage" src="https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/console_provision_os.png" max-height="200px" />
 4. Give the service instance a name and choose either the lite or standard plan.
 5. Click **Create** and you're automatically redirected to your new instance.

+## Deleting a service instance
+{: delete-instance}

+When a service instance is deleted, the data is not deleted immediately.
+Instead, it is scheduled for reclamation a week after the user requests deletion, after which the data is irreversibly destroyed, and the bucket names will be made available.

+It is possible to check the status of a reclamation, as well as force or cancel a scheduled reclamation using the [Resource Controller API](/apidocs/resource-controller/resource-controller#get-a-list-of-all-reclamations).

+It is not possible to delete a Service Instance if there is a bucket with an active Immutable Object Storage policy or legal hold on any objects.
+The policy will need to expire before the data can be deleted.
+It isn't possible to delete a Service Instance if there is a permanent retention policy in place.
+{:important}